SlicerMorph/S_2019/Lab04_Slicer#3_Measurements_Visualization/README.md

 ```
  <img src="https://github.com/SlicerMorph/S_2019/blob/master/Lab04_Slicer%233_Measurements_Visualization/images/VisualizingCurveArea.png">

-* Linear transformations (explain what hardening does to IJK2RAS matrix, and why some other programs won't see it e.g., Fiji) https://discourse.slicer.org/t/image-with-hardened-transform-returns-to-original-when-opened-outside-slicer/431

-* check the status of measure planes extension

 ## Volume Rendering
 The Volume Rendering module provides interactive visualization of 3D image data.
 For full documentation of the panel and functions, see [here](https://www.slicer.org/wiki/Documentation/Nightly/Modules/VolumeRendering#Panels_and_their_use).
 * Only scalar volumes can be used for volume rendering.
 Vector volumes (eg jpg, png, bmp, or other classic 2D formats) can be converted to scalar volumes using the [VectorToScalarVolume module](https://www.slicer.org/wiki/Documentation/Nightly/Modules/VectorToScalarVolume).